DuronStacy/PowerCar/README.md

+# Power Car
+POwerCar is a Website that allow you to search, show and geolocate power station for electric vehicle.
+Only available for France.
+(But wherever you are, we like you anyway. :) )

+## Features
+* Show all station in France
+* Searching for a city's station
+* Geolocate yourself to find the nearest one

+## What we have used
+A free database; Leaflet ; Leaflet's Plugins ; µ-MVC ;

+*******

 # µ-MVC, a micro framework for learning purposes

 µ-MVC is a microframework for learning MVC design pattern and object-oriented programming.
 This was built for my job at Access Code School, for my students.